SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ---
 #### Create MinterBurner Factories

 Create factory contracts for creating `MinterBurner`s.
-The interfaces/templates for these are defined in the `issuer-onboarding` folder in this repository.
+The factory interfaces and templates are defined in the `issuer-onboarding` folder at the base of this repository.

 ##### Input file format